Castle Coole: Estate

 Much of the native oak, ash and beech planting of the landscape park remains, today grazed by cattle and sheep as originally intended.
 A considerable portion of the estate has been historically given over to agriculture and let to local farmers, a practice which continues today.
 A part to the South West has been taken by the Enniskillen Golf Club and here the original planting is compromised by modern golf course design.
 To the South East part of the estate was sold off for the Killyevlin Industrial Estate.

 A 'ha-ha' – that is a ditch to control livestock movements without visual interruption to the landscape resulting from a fence or a wall – can be found near the mansion.
 Vestigial remains of the earlier extensive parterres of the earlier Baroque house can be seen in the park, but are difficult to discern today, in spite of interpretation panels installed by the National Trust.

 Family

 The Belmore earldom is named after the nearby Belmore Mountain, 7 mile west of Enniskillen.
 Corry had hoped to be named Earl of Enniskillen, until this title was given to the Cole family at Florence Court.
 Though the origins of the Corry side of the family can be found in Belfast, there is more uncertainty with the Lowry side.
 The Lowrys may originally have been from Dumfries in Scotland.

-As a member of the peerage of Ireland, the earl of Belmore had a seat in the Irish House of Lords until it was abolished in 1801 when the kingdom of Ireland was merged into the United Kingdom.
-The second and fourth earls subsequently sat in the House of Lords at Westminster as representative peers.
+As a member of the peerage of Ireland, the earl of Belmore had a seat in the Irish House of Lords until it was abolished in 1801 when the Kingdom of Ireland was merged into the United Kingdom.
+Somerset Lowry-Corry, 2nd Earl Belmore and Somerset Lowry-Corry, 4th Earl Belmore subsequently sat in the House of Lords at Westminster as Irish representative peers.